MuhammadNazhimMaulana/contact-app/README.md

 npm install
 ```

-Then run the development server
+Then run the local development server

 ```
 npm start